IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 ```

 !!! tip
-    The folder can have any name, but it is recommended to avoid special characters and spaces.
+    The folder can have any name, but it is recommended to avoid special characters and spaces to ensure compatibility across different devices and operating systems.

 Create a configuration file inside the folder with either named `config.ts` or, a with name that ends `.config.ts` such as `default.config.ts`.